A parametrized generalization of Ohno's relation for multiple zeta values: Proof of Theorem and a relation for MZV's

-In the present section, we prove Theorem 1.1.
-First, using Ochiai's method of proving the sum formula for MZVs, we prove Proposition 2.8 below.
-Secondly we prove the equivalence between Theorem 1.1 and Proposition 2.8.
-As an application of Theorem 1.1, we get a relation among MZVs.
+In this section, we prove Theorem \ref{claim:1.1}.
+First, following Ochiai's method of proving the sum formula for MZV's, we prove Proposition 2.6.
+Secondly we prove the equivalence between Theorem \ref{claim:1.1} and Proposition 2.6.
+As an application of Theorem \ref{claim:1.1}, we get a relation for MZV's which contains Ohno's relation for MZV's.